Chinese mainland reports 9 new imported COVID-19 cases

 Nine new imported COVID-19 cases were reported on Thursday, said the commission in its daily report.

-Two new suspected cases arriving from outside the mainland were reported in Shanghai, but no new deaths related to the disease were reported, it added.
+One new suspected case arriving from outside the mainland was reported in Shanghai, but no new deaths related to the disease were reported, it added.

 On Thursday, eight COVID-19 patients were discharged from hospitals following their recovery.

-The total number of confirmed COVID-19 cases on the mainland reached 89,952 by Thursday, including 178 patients still receiving treatment, one of whom was in severe condition.
+The total number of confirmed COVID-19 cases on the mainland reached 90,027 by Thursday, including 182 patients still receiving treatment.

-There were two suspected COVID-19 cases on the mainland by the end of Thursday, and 4,440 close contacts remained under medical observation.
+There was one suspected COVID-19 case on the mainland on Thursday, and 4,594 close contacts remained under medical observation.

-Thursday also saw 12 asymptomatic cases newly reported, all arriving from outside the mainland.
-A total of 255 asymptomatic cases were under medical observation, of whom 253 arrived from outside the mainland.
+Thursday also saw 10 asymptomatic cases newly reported, all arriving from outside the mainland.
+On the same day, three asymptomatic cases were re-categorized as confirmed cases.

+A total of 244 asymptomatic cases, all arriving from outside the mainland, were under medical observation.

+By the end of Thursday, 11,150 confirmed COVID-19 cases, including 203 deaths, had been reported in the Hong Kong Special Administrative Region (SAR), 48 cases had been reported in the Macau SAR, and 978 cases, including 10 deaths, had been reported in Taiwan.